ReneeSundaram/msteams-docs/msteams-platform/resources/general/developer-preview.md

 # What is the Public Developer Preview for Microsoft Teams?

 Public Developer Preview is a program for developers that provides early access to unreleased features.
 Features included in preview may not be complete and may undergo changes before becoming available in the public release.

 ## How do I get access?

 To participate in the Public Developer Preview, you need to do the following:

-1. Turn on the setting for enabling uploading of apps in the admin console of your tenant as described [here](~/get-started/get-started#3-enable-uploading-of-apps-for-microsoft-teams).
+1. Turn on the setting for enabling uploading of apps in the admin console of your tenant as described in [Prepare your Office 365 tenant](~/get-started/get-started-tenant).

 2. The Teams client shows a menu item for switching to the preview under Menu → About.

    ![Developer preview setting](~/assets/images/publicpreview.png)

 Note that features available to you in preview mode might result in messages that don't render correctly for other people who might be using a public version of the Teams client.

 ## How do I turn it off?